albowd/vc-megaphone-petitions/README.md

 # vc-megaphone-petitions
-WPbakery builder plugin for Megaphone.org.au petition integration
+WPbakery builder plugin for Megaphone.org.au petition integration, built as a trial tool for the United Workers Union.

 Includes blocks for
 - Signature count